 If you love adventure, I definitely recommend Algonquin Provincial Park in Canada.
 This National Park located between Georgian Bay and Ottawa River was the first National Park to be established in Canada and is an expansive 7000 kilometres of lakes, rivers and forests.

 It’s a chance to explore nature in an array of colours, see the famous Canadian maple trees and you may even spot a bear or moose too!
-Plus, it’s only a 3 hour drive from Toronto or Ottawa.
+Plus, it’s only a 3-hour drive from Toronto or Ottawa.

 It may be synonymous with vampires but Transylvania really isn’t all that scary.
 Bursting with castles, a visit to Peles Castle is even more spectacular surrounded by autumn colours, and you simply have to visit ‘Dracula's castle' on your Romania trip.

 Another interesting place to see is Hartibaciu Valley.
 With traditional valleys, it is awash with nature and is also one of the unmissable sites in the country.
 Located on a plateau, it's worth the climb to the top of the Poenari Fortress.
 Or head to Lepsa, at the foot of Putna-Vrancea Natural Park for mountain trails in golden browns.
-Romania is a really surprised country and I definitely recommend it in September and October.
+Romania is a really surprising country and I definitely recommend it in September and October.

 Although I haven't yet been to Japan (except for one night in an airport hotel), this Asian country is high on my travel wish list.
 One of Japan’s most popular seasons is the spring when the cherry blossoms start to bloom, but a trip here in the autumn is apparently just as stunning and lasts longer than the week-long cherry blossoms.
 Plus it's can be cheaper too!

-From September, autumn leaves can be seen in the mountains of Hokkaido, where the season then moves south to reach Tokyo and Kyoto in November, providing sensational views of autumn foliage as gingko trees turn to red.
+From September, autumn leaves can be seen in the mountains of Hokkaido, where the season then moves south to reach Tokyo and Kyoto in November, providing sensational views of autumn foliage as ginkgo trees turn to red.
 The recommended spot to see a beautiful sunset is Koudaiji in Kyoto which is open throughout the evening for amazing views.

 There are even more benefits of travelling in the autumn.
 Not only will you see amazing nature but you’ll save money with it being outside the peak season too.
 Bonus!